-The Sr. Chief Admin Officer & CFO is responsible for providing the resources necessary for maintaining a safe and secure campus environment.
+The Vice President of Administrative Services is responsible for providing the resources necessary for maintaining a safe and secure campus environment.
 Units assigned direct responsibility includes Public Safety, Facility Operations, Risk and Insurance Management and Environmental Health and Safety.
 These units work together to conduct annual campus risk surveys to identify safety and security vulnerabilities and to implement corrective actions.
 These units also provide opportunities for the campus community to report problems and concerns directly, such as 24 hour telephones and online reporting forms.